FgForrest/evitaDB/documentation/user/en/query/requirements/fetching.md

-Alternatively, if you don't want to filter entities by the filter price constraints, but you still want to compute and fetch specific price for sale, you can specify which price for sale you want to compute by the `priceList`, `currency` and `validIn`/`validNow` arguments directly on the `priceForSale` fields.
+Alternatively, if you don't want to filter entities by the filter price constraints, but you still want to compute and fetch specific price for sale, you can specify which price for sale you want to compute by the `priceList`, `currency` and `validIn`/`validNow` arguments directly on the `priceForSale` field.
 You can even combine these two approaches, in such a case the arguments on the `priceForSale` fields simply override corresponding price constraints used in filter.
 Theoretically, you can then filter entities by different price conditions than you use to compute the returned price for sale.